bfv/docker4oe/README.md

 # docker4oe
-Dockerfiles for setting up OpenEdge on Docker
+Dockerfiles for setting up OpenEdge on Docker.

-## flattening images ##
-The images via the Dockerfiles can become quite large.
-If you're sure you're satisfied with an image you can flatten the image via:

-`docker export <container id> | docker import - account/reponame:oe-11.6-latest-flat`

-## Note for Docker on Windows
-Make sure that your text files (Dockerfile but especially response.ini) have just a LF as end-of-line.
-CRLF as EOL can give some timeconsuming surprises
+note: I decided to re-organise this repo and focus more on PAS.
+For 11.6 and non-PAS stuff separated branches have been created.

 # IMPORTANT
-When editting the response.ini file make sure that the file is saved with LF line endings (as opposed to CR+LF).
+When editting the response.ini and all other files that will be transfered into an image, make sure that these files are saved with LF line endings (as opposed to CR+LF).